Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Varicose veins become more common as you get older.
-You are more likely to develop varicose veins if you:
+You are also more likely to develop varicose veins if you:

-How can my varicose veins be treated?
+How are varicose veins treated?

 Some treatment options are:

-• sclerotherapy — this involves using a thin needle to inject a chemical into your veins, which blocks them
+• sclerotherapy — this involves using a thin needle to inject a chemical into your varicose veins, which blocks them

 Try not to stand for too long.
 If this can't be avoided, try to walk around.
 Walking makes your leg muscles contract, which helps blood flow up to your heart.